chrisrusselljr/chrisrusselljr.com/README.md

 Post Ideas

-- [ ] naive with managers (failure to be rude in conversation)
+- [ ] Being naive with managers (failure to be rude in conversation)
-- [ ] knowing your true north (learning, being challenged, when to move around)
+- [ ] Knowing your true north (learning, being challenged, when to leave)

 Project Ideas